jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Velociraptor.md

 RacialMods: +4 Acrobatics (+16 when jumping), +4 Perception, +4 Stealth
 Languages:
 SQ:
+SpecialAbilities:
+  Leaping Charge (Ex): >
-SpecialAbilities: Leaping Charge (Ex) A velociraptor can jump while charging, allowing it to ignore difficult terrain when it charges.
+    A velociraptor can jump while charging, allowing it to ignore difficult terrain when it charges.
 When a velociraptor makes a charge in this way, it deals double damage with its talons.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: